kptdev/kpt/site/installation/migration.md

 3. `July 1, 2021:` Package format `v1` will be released which guarantees backwards compatability for new packages going forward.
    The existing kpt packages are not compatible with the kpt `v1.0` binary and users will be prompted to migrate/fix their packages.
 4. `TBD:` Feature releases and bug fixes for pre-v1 versions of kpt will be reserved for serious security bugs only.
-Customers will be asked to migrate to kpt `v1.0`.
+Users will be asked to migrate to kpt `v1.0`.

 [v0.39 commands]: https://googlecontainertools.github.io/kpt/reference/
 [v1.0 commands]: https://kpt.dev/reference/